Coronavirus: Attendance not compulsory for students allowed back to school in May

-SINGAPORE - Precautions will be taken to keep students safe as they are allowed back to school, including institutes of higher learning (IHL), from May 19 but attendance is not compulsory.
+Precautions will be taken to keep students safe as they are allowed back to school, including institutes of higher learning, from May 19 but attendance is not compulsory.

-In a Facebook post on Sunday (May 3), Education Minister Ong Ye Kung also explained that schools will be inviting students in the graduating cohorts to return for coaching and consultations with teachers.
+In a Facebook post yesterday, Education Minister Ong Ye Kung also explained that schools will be inviting students in the graduating cohorts to return for coaching and consultations with teachers.

-Instead the aim is to provide the support that schools usually give such cohorts of graduating students every year during the mid-year break.
+Not for formal classes, he added, but to provide support that schools give students in these cohorts every year during the mid-year break.

 Said Mr Ong: "Students find it useful, and given the current situation, we know that many students are getting anxious about year-end national examinations and would like to see their teachers.

-"It also allows students who need to use school facilities and equipment for subjects with coursework and practical components to catch up on their work."
+"It also allows students who need to use school facilities and equipment for subjects with coursework and practical components to catch up on their work," he added.

-The Education Ministry (MOE) also clarified on its website that these lessons are not for learning new content, which will be done in Term 3.
+The Ministry of Education (MOE) also clarified on its website that these lessons are not for learning new content, which will be done in Term 3.

-Safe distancing will be practised when students return during the break, with schools rostering students to return at different days and times throughout the day and week, MOE said.
+Safe distancing will be practised when students return during the break, with schools rostering them to return on different days during the week and at different times throughout the day, MOE said.

 The students will also stay in class groupings, with no intermingling, and use well-ventilated venues with fixed exam-style seating and appropriate distancing.